An Introduction to Inkscape

-First, be sure to download the latest version of Inkscape.
+First, download Inkscape.
 When you first open the program, you will see something like this:

-Don’t worry about the interface — you will get the hang of it soon enough.
+Don’t worry about the interface, as you will get the hang of it soon enough.
 Let’s start by importing a sketch into Inkscape.
 In this case, you will be using a lion head by FirmusDesign.
-Simply right click and save the image below:
+Right click and save the image below:

 After saving the image, import it by pressing CTRL + I. A notification will pop up, with a few options for you to choose from.
 Inkscape stores an image when it’s embedded, so you don’t have to worry about losing the image even if the original file is deleted.
 Conversely, since you don’t require this sketch after tracing it, you can just link it to save memory.

 After the sketch is imported, try using + or – to zoom in and out.
-Oftentimes, you will be zooming in to make sure the lines are as close to the sketch as possible.
-Now, it’s time to truly make use of Inkscape’s features.
+You will probably be zooming in and out a few times to make sure the traced lines are as close to the sketch as possible.
+Now, it’s time to truly dive into Inkscape’s features.
 Press SHIFT + F6 or click on the button as shown below to activate the Bezier Tool:

-In addition, you can end a line without closing it by double clicking on the canvas — which is useful for the lion’s head and teeth.
-If you want to add a node to a line, you can do so by simply double clicking on that particular point of the line.
+You can end a line without closing it by double clicking, which is useful for the lion’s head and teeth.
+If you want to add a node to a line, you can do so by simply double clicking on the particular point of the line.

-Once you have created all the nodes from the sketch, you should get something like this:
+Once you have created all the nodes, you should get something like this:

-It doesn’t look very close to the sketch, but that can be improved by adjusting the lines and nodes.
+It doesn’t look very close to the sketch, but that will be improved by adjusting the lines and nodes.
 Press F2 to select the Node Tool, then click on a line to show all its nodes.
-Next, click on and move a line segment in between 2 nodes around — you will notice that it bends and curves based on how you move the cursor.
+Next, try clicking on and moving a line segment between 2 nodes around; notice that it bends and curves according on how you move the cursor.
 By adjusting the line segments, the tracing should look much closer to the sketch:

 However, there’s still room for improvement.
 Check out the areas circled in red:

-It takes practice, but learning to manipulate the nodes properly with the Node Tool will allow you to vectorize any graphic quicker and easier.
+It takes practice, but learning to manipulate the nodes properly with the Node Tool will allow you to vectorize any graphic quickly and easily.
 In the meantime, do your best to make the lines are as close to the sketch as possible.
-Once done, delete the sketch and make further adjustments if necessary until you’re satisfied with the result:
+Once done, delete the sketch and make further adjustments if necessary until you are satisfied with the result:

 Now that the lines are done, let’s add some colors.
 It’s a good idea to keep the lines and colors separate using layers.
-Oftentimes, you will have to change the lines or colors.
-If you have everything on one layer, things might get messy, especially if a graphic has a lot of lines, nodes and colors.
+Oftentimes, you will have to make additional changes to the lines or colors.
+If you have everything on one layer things might get messy, especially if a graphic has a lot of lines, nodes and colors.

 You can create and edit layers by pressing SHIFT + CTRL + L, which opens up the Layers dialog on the right side.
 Here, you will see a few buttons: + and – adds and removes a layer respectively, while the arrows moves a layer above or below the next layer.
-In addition, you can rename a layer by double clicking on it — do so for both the “colors” and “lines” layers.
-Make sure the “colors” layer is below the “lines” layer, since you want the colors to stay within the lines:
+In addition, you can rename a layer by double clicking on it.
+Let’s do so for the ‘colors’ and ‘lines’ layers.
+Make sure the ‘colors’ layer is below the ‘lines’ layer, since you want the colors to stay within the lines:

-Next, select the “colors” layer and use lines and nodes to block in the areas where you want to add in the colors.
-Notice that you only have outlines with no colors — let’s change by choosing an outline and clicking on a color from the color swatches:
+Select the ‘colors’ layer and use lines and nodes to block in the areas where you want to add in the colors.
+Next, choose an outline and click on a color from the color swatches:

-You’re more or less done.
+You are more or less done.
 However, you might want the lines to be thicker so the graphic scales down better.
-You can do that by going to the “lines” layer, selecting a line, then right clicking on the number beside STROKE color.
+Go to the “lines” layer, select a line, then right click on the number beside Stroke Color.
 You will see a list of numbers come up, corresponding to line thickness:

-Now, it’s just a matter of filling in the colors and adjusting the lines until everything looks perfect.
+Now, it’s just a matter of experimenting with colors and line thickness until everything looks perfect.
 Good job!
-You have created your first vector graphic in Inkscape, and learn how to use some of its basic features.
-At the same time, there are a few ways to achieve the same result, so feel free to explore and find what works best for you.
+You have created your first vector graphic in Inkscape and learn how to use some of its basic features.
+Feel free to explore further and see what works best for you.